-If you're prevented from submitting an assessment on time by circumstances outside your control, you may apply in advance (at least one working day before the assessment deadline) for an extension to the due date of up to seven calendar days.
+If you are prevented from submitting an assessment on time by circumstances outside your control, you may apply in advance for an extension to the due date of up to seven calendar days.

 You must apply at least one working day before the assessment deadline.
-If you are seeking an extension on or after an assessment due date, you must apply for special consideration.
+If you are applying for an extension on or after an assessment due date, you must apply for special consideration.

 Where your documentary evidence is in a language other than English, you must provide an English translation by a NAATI accredited translator.

-For more adjustment to assessment options, go to Special consideration and extensions.
+For more adjustment to assessment options, go to Extensions and special consideration.

 Acknowledgement of Country

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Luwaytini' by Mark Cleaver, Palawa.